 As your exercise level increases, so do your protein requirements.

-You do not need a protein powder for protein if you eat regular meals every day and include protein foods.
+You do not need protein powder if you eat regular meals every day and include protein foods.

-You can easily get 40 to 50 grams of protein a day through real food.
+You can get 40 to 50 grams of protein a day through real food.

 And you do not need a lot of food to get your protein.